 - Go for various problems: many times when therapies are extended and last a year or two, it is also because there are different problems that affect the evolution of therapy and that must be resolved: birth, mourning for a relative, divorce, a pandemic .
 Then, sometimes, treatment is prolonged because more problems have occurred outside the effectiveness of the therapy.

-Therefore, it is difficult to put a date.
-There are children who have two sessions, another two months and others a year.
+Therefore, it is difficult to fix a date.
+There are children who have two sessions, another two months, and others a year.
 Although the minimum is a month because, as we said before, child developmental psychology therapy is once a week, if the first session is a first contact with the family and the second meeting the child or adolescent, there are two more to start with treatment.

 It is not only children who participate in child therapy.
 Parents have a fundamental role in the development of it.
-However, depending on the reason for consultation and the characteristics of the particular case, the work with the parents may be more or less.
+However, depending on the reason for the consultation and the characteristics of the particular case, the work with the parents may be more or less.
 Thus, for example, in problem behaviors, anxiety and fears, sleeping or eating problems, toilet training, etc. The involvement of parents must be greater than, for example, in a case of difficulties in school learning , which would be more focused on working with the child.

 This is what worries children and especially adolescents.
 Child psychologists say this to the childs that they did not come here to punish or judge what the child tells, much less to be a messenger.
 It is true that they inform parents of the evolution of their children, of the objectives worked etc but they rarely comment on the content of the sessions because that remains in the relationship established between the child and the psychologist.
 Also sooner or later they will know it themselves when the child is okay to share.
 It would be like allowing them to read your journal.
 It is important to protect children and give them some privacy.